SalifD-EE/pomocube_prototype1/README.md

 With the project really starting to take shape, I added the main menu that lets you configure your durations and start the timer.
 That involved a lot of challenges.

 First, I had to come up with a system to manage the menu’s states.
-I took liberal inspiration from this All About Circuits tutorial: https://www.allaboutcircuits.com/projects/how-to-use-a-rotary-encoder-in-a-mcu-based-project/.
+I took liberal inspiration from this [All About Circuits tutorial](https://www.allaboutcircuits.com/projects/how-to-use-a-rotary-encoder-in-a-mcu-based-project/).
 It was no mere copy-paste though.
 The underlying logic is the same, but I heavily modified the code to fit my needs.
 Two variables drive the menu: one for which item is selected and another for whether you’re adjusting it or not.

 The second challenge was to draw the menu.
 I once again used AAC’s tutorial as a base.
 It took me little more than simple if-else statements to determine whether each item was highlighted or not.